 Make sure you’ve got good clean power to the sonar unit and that there’s a fuse between the power source and the unit.

-The fuse is pretty self explanatory but it amazes me how many people skip this step.
+The fuse is pretty self-explanatory but it amazes me how many people skip this step.
 You need a fuse between the power source the main unit to protect the unit.
-There’s a variety of ways to do this depending on the installation power source but the simplest way if you’re wiring direct to battery is a waterproof inline fuse.
+There’s a variety of ways to do this depending on the installation power source but the simplest way if you’re wiring directly to the battery is a waterproof inline fuse.

 Next, make sure that you’ve got a good clean power source that will provide adequate power.

-Interference is a common issue that can come from a variety or sources:
+Interference is a common issue that can come from a variety of sources:

 - In the event you’re running a 12V trolling motor don’t run the fish finder on the same power source as the sonar unit.